BuilderBench: The Building Blocks of Intelligent Agents: The need for a new benchmark

 We envision a benchmark which enables an open-ended stream of interaction~\citep{pmlr-v235-hughes24a, sigaud2024openendedgcrl}, where training could only ever cover a tiny slice of all possible behaviors.
-In the same way that vision models today can paint pictures that go well beyond what is in their training data (e.g., an astronaut mowing the lawn), we envision embodied agentic systems that can solve tasks that go well beyond the tasks they have practiced solving before.
+In the same way that vision models today can paint pictures that go well beyond what is in their training data (e.g., an astronaut mowing the lawn), we desire embodied agentic systems that can solve tasks that go well beyond the tasks they have practiced solving before.
 Solving such a benchmark would require agents to have efficient exploration abilities.
-Moreover, it requires that exploration take into account an agent's generalization capabilities, since it will be impossible to perform all possible behaviors~\citep{pmlr-v235-hughes24a}.
 Agents should, in effect, become scientists, performing micro experiments in the environment to discover the laws governing the environment.
 Once these physical laws have been found, they can be used to make wide-ranging generalizations about how the entire environment works, and how one should act within it. \textit{Our paper constructs an environment where such exploration is possible.
 One central insight of our paper is to show that this can actually be done using a surprisingly simple setup: block-building.}